Luca183/Luca183/README.md

 - I'm interested in designing digital electronic systems, in particular on FPGA.

 <!--- - You can see some of my projects here on GitHub.--->
-- For further information about me and my experiences, search me on LinkedIn: https://linkedin.com/in/lucacasciano
+- For further informations about me and my experiences, search me on LinkedIn: https://linkedin.com/in/lucacasciano